turbot/steampipe-plugin-azure/docs/tables/azure_firewall_policy.md

+---
+title: "Steampipe Table: azure_firewall_policy - Query Azure Firewall Policies using SQL"
+description: "Allows users to query Azure Firewall Policies"
+---

-# Table: azure_firewall_policy
+# Table: azure_firewall_policy - Query Azure Firewall Policies using SQL

-Azure Firewall Policy is the recommended method to configure your Azure Firewall.
-It's a global resource that can be used across multiple Azure Firewall instances in Secured Virtual Hubs and Hub Virtual Networks.
-Policies work across regions and subscriptions.
+Azure Firewall Policy is a configuration schema for Azure Firewall that can be used across multiple instances.
+It provides threat intelligence, service tags, application rules, and network rules as top level properties.
+Firewall policies can be managed independently from firewall instances, allowing for centralized management of your firewall security rules.

+## Table Usage Guide

+The 'azure_firewall_policy' table provides insights into Firewall Policies within Azure Firewall.
+As a security engineer, explore policy-specific details through this table, including threat intelligence, service tags, application rules, and network rules.
+Utilize it to uncover information about policies, such as those associated with specific firewall instances, the rules they enforce, and their overall configuration.
+The schema presents a range of attributes of the Firewall Policy for your analysis, like the policy ID, name, type, subscription ID, and associated tags.

 ## Examples

 ### Basic info
+Explore which firewall policies are currently active within your Azure environment.
+This can help you assess your security measures and identify any areas that may need additional coverage or modifications.

 ```sql
 select